7 Amazing Places to Hike in Chiang Mai

 (Source)

-Huay Tung Tao Circular Hike would take you around the forested area of the Huay Tung Tao Lake and lasts for 6.9 Kilometres.
-If you want to enjoy hiking in Chiang Mai, then you should take on this trail to get an idea about the environment.
+Huay Tung Tao Circular Hike will take you around the forested area of Huay Tung Tao Lake and lasts 6.9 Kilometres.
+If you want to enjoy hiking in Chiang Mai, you should take this trail to get an idea about the environment.
 It is located in the Mae Rim area of Chiang Mai.
-While hiking one must remember that the path isn’t well made, so this is mainly for those hikers who are interested in taking on hard trails.
-This trail is not for the faint-hearted as you will often find that you are the only one who is present over here.
-It is best to keep all the needed amenities while going on this hike.
+While hiking, one must remember that the path isn’t well made, so this is mainly for hikers interested in taking on rugged trails.
+This trail is not for the faint-hearted, as you will often find that you are the only one present here.
+It is best to keep all the amenities you need while going on this hike.

 Highlights

-It is a great trail to give you an insight into the wildlife, and you will also find numerous waterfalls.
+It is a great trail that gives you insight into the wildlife, and you will also find numerous waterfalls.

 Best time to visit: November to March